Whether you're auditioning a new piece of equipment or just want to check your music system is sounding its best, we have some choice cuts for you.

 Like this?
 Try Ricky Eat Acid Inside Your House; It Will Swallow Us Too (opens in new tab)

 Whether you're watching the film or listening to the soundtrack, there are plenty of testing moments in the Aliens soundtrack.
 This scene has drum rolls, soaring strings, and plenty of dynamic reach to push your speakers.

 View James Horner Aliens OST on Amazon (opens in new tab)

 Like this?
 Try Hans Zimmer Inception OST (opens in new tab)

 Planetary Assault Systems - Desert Races

-English techno producer Luke Slater has been at the top of his game for 30 years, delivering captivating, complex rhythms from steady grooves of layered instruments.
+English techno producer Luke Slater has been at the top of his game for over 30 years, delivering captivating, complex rhythms from steady grooves of layered instruments.
 Synth peaks and troughs will test your system's dynamics, while solid timing is necessary to keep the momentum.

 Like this?
 Try Anna Hidden Beauties (opens in new tab)

 The Mars Volta - Take the Veil Cerpin Taxt

 Excellent production doesn't have to mean shimmer and sheen.
 This Mars Volta track certainly sounds rough around the edges – a test in itself – but there's plenty of bottom-end grunt hidden beneath the edgy higher frequencies.
 We're really including it here for the unorthodox rhythms, though – your system should be prepared for the full-on assault around the four-minute mark.